Azurite01/Projects/Face_Detection/README.md

 This is a face detection software which uses opencv ( python module ) to detect human faces and encloses them inside a green box.

-Before accessing the file make sure to have opencv installed on you PC.
+Before accessing the file make sure to have opencv installed on your PC.

 For this, you can either use the command